bonarm/Simple-ATtiny25-45-85-Internal-RC-Oscillator-Calibration-Tunning/README.md

 # Simple-ATtiny25-45-85-Internal-RC-Oscillator-Calibration-Tunning
 ==

 It's a simple way to calibrate ATtiny25/45/85's OSCCAL, only need a Arduino Uno/Nano and etc. ..a breadboard and some wires.
 Then on your serial monitor you wil get a list of OSCCAL and frequency.
+The frequency is set to 100KHz, so you can choose the closest value for you OSCCAL.

 **How it works:**
 ==